-- · Considered and satisfied itself with the independence and objectivity of the joint external auditors' and designated registered auditors and ensured that the scope of non-audit services rendered did not impair their independence. - · Approved the non-audit related services performed by the joint external auditors during the year in accordance with the policy established and approved by the Board.
+- Considered and satisfied itself with the independence and objectivity of the external auditors' and designated registered auditors and ensured that the scope of non-audit services rendered did not impair their independence. - Approved the non-audit related services performed by the external auditors during the year in accordance with the policy established and approved by the Board.

-EXTERNAL AUDITORS (continued)
+EXTERNAL AUDITIORS (continued)

-The fees paid for non-audit services are disclosed in note 2.3 of these Annual Financial Statements and represents 9% of audit fees, which is within the Group's policy of 25% of audit fees.
+The fees paid for non-audit services (to various Group audit firms) are disclosed in note 2.3 of these Annual Financial Statements and represents 10% of audit fees, which is within the Group's policy of 25% of audit fees.
 These comprised:

+2021 2020

-2021 % 2020 %
+% %

 Assurance related 28 46

 Advisory 19 25

-Ταχ 41 28
+Тах 41 28

 Other services 12 1

 100 100

-Services assigned to the Group audit firms were pre-approved following an evaluation of the impact on auditor independence based on the Group's approved policy.
+Services assigned to the Group audit firms were preapproved following an evaluation of the impact on auditor independence based on the Group's approved policy.

-Services for larger assignments are individually evaluated by the Group Audit Committee and approved if the committee is satisfied that the independence of the audit firms will not be compromised.
+Services for larger assignments are individually evaluated by the Group Audit Committee and approved if the committee is satisfied that the independence of the audit firm will not be compromised.
 These appointments relate to work that will further complement the audit engagement or where the audit firm will be in a position to provide a higher quality or more cost-effective service.
 Other than for the approved services, no other benefits were provided to the auditors.
 Larger projects during 2021 included a transfer pricing review, a review of pricing models as well as support with digital transformation initiatives.

-- Determined the joint external auditors' terms of engagement and fees for 2021.
-Fees paid to auditors for the year under review are disclosed in note 2.3 of these Annual Financial Statements. - Satisfied itself with the performance of the joint external auditors and designated registered auditors and further that they are accredited on the JSE's list of auditors and advisors. - Satisfied itself that the designated registered auditors are within their tenure and rotation requirements. - The Group's joint external auditors are PwC and EY.
-PwC and EY are global auditing firms and are level 1 broad-based black economic empowerment (B-BBEE) contributors. - PwC has been auditing the Group for 28 years.
-The joint Group engagement partner representing PwC is Ms SN Madikane whose tenure commenced in 2018.
-EY became joint external auditors in 2021 in accordance with the Group's phased audit firm transition plan, with Mr EAL Botha being the engagement partner. - Assessed the respective audit firms as well as the related engagement partners' suitability for appointment, taking into account the quality of the audit work and related reporting to the Group Audit Committee, industry expertise of the firm and its designated partners, findings by the Independent Regulatory Board for Auditors (IRBA) and statements relating to independence as well as the representations made by the external auditors to the Group Audit Committee including those under ISQC 1 International Standard on Quality Control 1. - Executed its stated mandatory audit firm rotation transition plan in accordance with the Group's announcement on 29 November 2019 with EY commencing as joint external auditors during the 2021 financial year. - Considered the practical ability for the external auditors and the Group finance staff to work remotely in light of COVID-19 restrictions. - The committee recommends the re-appointment of EY and PwC at the 27th AGM.
+- Determined the external auditors' terms of engagement and fees for 2021.
+Fees paid to auditors for the year under review are disclosed in note 2.3 of these Annual Financial Statements. - Satisfied itself with the performance of the external auditors and designated registered auditors and further that they are accredited on the JSE's list of auditors and advisors. - Satisfied itself that the designated registered auditors are within their tenure and rotation requirements. - The Group's external auditor is EY.
+EY is a global auditing firms and is a level 1 broad-based black economic empowerment (B-BBEE) contributor. - EY became the external auditors in 2021 in accordance with the Group's phased audit firm transition plan, with Mr EAL Botha being the engagement partner. - Assessed the audit firm, as well as the related engagement partner's suitability for appointment, taking into account the quality of the audit work and related reporting to the Group Audit Committee, industry expertise of the firm and its designated partners, findings by the Independent Regulatory Board for Auditors (IRBA) and statements relating to independence as well as the representations made by the external auditors to the Group Audit Committee including those under ISQC 1 International Standard on Quality Control 1. - Executed its stated mandatory audit firm rotation transition plan in accordance with the MTN Group Limited's announcement on 29 November 2019 with EY commencing as external auditors during the 2021 financial year. - Considered the practical ability for the external auditors and the Group finance staff to work remotely in light of COVID-19 restrictions. - The committee recommends the re-appointment of EY at the AGM.